mfcovington/debian-lab-server/djangocms-demo.md

 Make changes as shown in the section on [Passing environmental variables to Django project](django-env-vars.md).

-Add the following four lines to `/etc/apache2/sites-enabled/000-default` (with the actual password and secret key instead of 'super_secret_password' and 'super_secret_key'):
+Add the following eight lines to `/etc/apache2/sites-enabled/000-default` (with the actual password and secret key instead of 'super_secret_password' and 'super_secret_key'):

 ```apache
 <VirtualHost *:80>